BwithE/BwithE/README.md

 A curious nerd who loves collecting and analyzing data.

-I enjoy a good CTF, uncovering the how and why behind incidents, tinkering with small computers, and, most importantly, always learning.
+I enjoy a good CTF, uncovering the how and why behind incidents, tinkering with small computers, and most importantly, always learning.